 Please explore the What to Bring page for UMA’s suggested packing list, furniture policy, pet policy, and prohibited items.

 Details about shipping items prior to move-in will be made available to residents in the summer.

 Gender Inclusive means that spaces or restrooms are available to anyone, and are not limited to a certain population.
 This is inclusive of any gender identity and/or gender expression.
 For housing restrooms, this means anyone, regardless of gender identity or expression, can use that restroom.
 For housing spaces (rooms and suites), this means that with consent of all occupants UMA will make assignments to rooms, suites inclusive of all genders and gender expressions.
 All of our suites have restrooms with locking doors.

 We hope that you and your assigned suitemate(s)/roommate will find a way to work through any issues!
 It may help to meet with your Community Advisor together to complete a suite/room agreement, which clarifies suitemates’ expectations or needs.
-Your Resident Manager can also mediate conversations.
+The Director can also mediate conversations.
 We also realize that when every effort to work out issues between roommates has been exhausted, a room change may be considered.
-After a room freeze at the beginning of each semester, room changes may be granted at the discretion of the Resident Manager, depending on available space.
+After a room freeze at the beginning of each semester, room changes may be granted at the discretion of the Director, depending on available space.

 The UMA Housing at Stevens Commons is in a renovated historical building and each space is unique.
 Most bedrooms are approximately 10 X 10, but there is variation in shape and size.

 Each suite has one private bathroom which will be shared by 1-4 students.